• Free UK delivery on orders over £35

 • Transdermal form — those you absorb through the skin, such as lotions and sprays.

-With food and oral spray supplements, the minerals pass through parts of your body known as the gastrointestinal tract, which comprises your:
+With food the minerals pass through parts of your body known as the gastrointestinal tract, which comprises your:

 • Mouth